akeneo/pim-api-docs/content/rest-api/authentication.md

 # Authentication

 For security reasons, to access the API, you will need to be authenticated.
-To authenticate your API calls, the PIM will provide you with a pair of client ID and secret.
+To authenticate your API calls, the PIM will provide you a pair of client ID and secret.
 [See here to discover how](#client-idsecret-generation).

 Client IDs allow two things:
 - asking a token for a specific API user,